The kinematics and excitation of infrared water vapor emission from planet-forming disks: results from spectrally-resolved surveys and guidelines for JWST spectra: Summary conclusions

-These results are valid for a small sample of objects where water is observed at high S/N from the ground (Table \ref{tab: slab_results}), which is composed of Class II disk with high accretion and winds.
+These results are valid for a small sample of $\approx10$ objects where water is detected at high S/N from the ground (Table \ref{tab: slab_results}), which is mostly composed of Class II disks with high accretion, outflows and/or winds (as observed in e.g. forbidden optical emission lines), and without a large inner dust cavity (as observed with millimeter interferometry).
+We also remind the reader that the column density estimates obtained from slab models represent only the observed layer \citep[which could be just 1--10\% of the total column density, see e.g.][]{bosman22}, and assume LTE excitation.
 Water spectra observed with JWST, supported with line kinematics from higher-resolution ground-based observations, will enable a comprehensive characterization of excitation conditions and of the density and distribution of water (and other molecules) in inner disks on a larger population.
 Analyses of large samples of de-blended (or fully spectrally-resolved) molecular spectra will be fundamental to study the properties of molecules in inner disks and translate global trends currently observed in line luminosities (Figure \ref{fig:corr_grid}) into trends in physical and chemical conditions that are evolving in inner disks, to inform models of planet formation and disk dispersal.
-We therefore invite the community to make use of the large database of infrared spectra available on \url{www.spexodisks.com}, currently $> 1000$ spectra from 6 spectrographs, to support and complement the analysis of spectrally-unresolved JWST spectra in the coming years.
+We therefore invite the community to make use of the large database of infrared spectra available on \url{www.spexodisks.com}, with currently $> 1000$ spectra from 6 spectrographs, to support and complement the analysis of spectrally-unresolved JWST spectra in the coming years.